vippsas/vipps-ecom-api/v1-migration.md

 ## Phone number is optional

 The initiate payment call no longer requires a phone number.
 Instead, the user will be asked to fill in the phone number on the landing page.
-If phone number is included in the initiate payment body, then the landing page wil be "pre-filled" with that number.
+If phone number is included in the initiate payment body, then the landing page will be "pre-filled" with that number.

 ## `isApp: true/false`